Block Mott insulating state induced by next-nearest neighbor hopping in the S = 3/2 zigzag chain BaCoTe2O7: Results

 By increasing the Hubbard interaction $U$, the population of all three orbitals reaches $1$ without charge fluctuations, as displayed in Fig.~\ref{n_u}(b), indicating a Mott insulating behavior.
 The strong local magnetic moments are fully developed with spin-squared $\langle S^2_{\gamma} \rangle$ =0.75 for each of the three orbitals when $U \textgreater 1$ eV, as shown in Figs.~\ref{n_u}(c).
 In addition, we also summarize the spin structure factor $S(q)$ for different vectors as a function of $U$ in Fig.~\ref{n_u}(d).
 In the small-$U$ paramagnetic phase ($U/W \textless 1$), all the $S(q)$s of different phases have similar values and do not display any obvious peak at a specific value of $q$, suggesting a PM state.
 When $U \textgreater 1$ eV, $S(\pi/2)$ becomes clearly dominant at the $U$ region we studied.
 Thus, this PM to Block transition is a metal to insulator transition, due to the absence of charge fluctuations in the latter, indicating this phase should be a Block AFM Mott insulator.

 Finally, let us briefly discuss the connection of our results with experimental results of the noncentrosymmetric polar materials Ba$M$Te$_2$O$_7$ ($M$ = Ni and Cu).
 Namely, using the same hoppings and crystals fields of our present calculations, we can crudely estimate the properties of using other transition metals by simply changing the electronic filling.
 Following this procedure, in the $S = 1$ BaNiTe$_2$O$_7$ compound, the extra electron will occupy the lower $d_{yz}$ energy level, leading to only two ``active'' orbitals ($d_{3z^2-r^2}$ and $d_{xy}$).
 Thus, the AFM interaction strength of the NNN sites is still larger than that among the NN sites, leading to block coupling along the zigzag direction.
 For the $S = 1/2$ BaCuTe$_2$O$_7$ compound, now only one $d_{xy}$ orbital remains active.
 However, the hopping of $d_{xy}$ between NNN sites is about 40 times larger than the hopping of $d_{xy}$ between NN sites, leading to a quite weak magnetic coupling among the NN sites.
 Thus, this $S = 1/2$ zigzag chain may not form long-range magnetic order along the chain direction.
-We also would like to remark that the interchain coupling is necessary to stabilize the long-range magnetic order and it is also important for the spin canting in the real bulk material~\cite{Li:scpma,Chen:prm}.
+We also would like to remark that the presence of additional interactions, such as interchain coupling, single-ion anisotropy or other effects, is necessary to stabilize long-range magnetic order and also important for the spin canting in the real bulk materials~\cite{Li:scpma,Chen:prm}.
+Otherwise in a one-dimensional system, the correlations always decay like a power law.
+These additions (single-ion anisotropy, etc.) are not the focus of the present work, thus we leave this issue to future studies.